trentbecknell/soundsexpensive/SAMPLY_INTEGRATION.md

 **Recommendation**: Use Samply for quick demos and unreleased tracks.
 Use Spotify for released music and most accurate analysis.

 ## 🐛 Troubleshooting

+### "CORS blocked by browser security" Error

+**What it means**: Your browser is blocking the request for security reasons.

+**Solutions** (in order of recommendation):

+1. **✅ Use Download & Upload Method** (Easiest)
+   - Download tracks from Samply
+   - Upload directly to Catalog Analyzer
+   - Get real audio analysis (better than URL import!)

+2. **Try a Different Browser**
+   - Some browsers have different CORS policies
+   - Try Chrome, Firefox, or Edge

+3. **Use Browser Extension**
+   - Install a CORS unblocking extension
+   - Only use for development/testing
+   - Not recommended for regular use

+4. **Wait for Server-Side Solution**
+   - We're working on a backend proxy
+   - Will eliminate CORS issues completely
+   - Coming in future update

 ### "Could not fetch Samply playlist"